harel-coffee/Concept-Recognition-as-Translation-auto/README.md

 	a.
 Inputs: the evaluation path, a list of the ontologies of interest, the full concept recognition output folder, a list of PMC articles to evaluate, the complete final output folder for each span detection algorithm, the span detection algorithm used and the corresponding model name

 	b.
 Outputs: the final output format for the final performance analysis by span detection algorithm for each PMC article

+5. Evaluate all runs via the Docker evaluation found here: https://github.com/UCDenver-ccp/craft-shared-tasks/wiki/Concept-Annotation-Task-Evaluation

+We also want to evaluate how well each task performed on the 30 held out document evaluation set for both span detection and concept normalization separately and combine the results from the Docker evaluation.
+All output files can be found in /Output_Folders/concept_system_output/

+1. 0_craft_calculate_sd_metrics.sh: Calculates how well each algorithm performs on the span detection task as compared to the gold standard data (F1 scores)

+	a.
+Inputs: a list of PMC articles to evaluate, file paths to the gold standard evaluation set, the predicted results, and the output path, a list of the span detection algorithms of interest, and a list of the ontologies of interest

+	b.
+Outputs: all files with "span_detection_results" included in the filename, including a file for each algorithm for both the core and core+extensions sets for both the full data and discontinuous spans only.
+The full results have "span_detection_results_summary" in the file name

+2. 0_craft_concept_normalization_metrics.sh: Gathers all the concept mentions from the gold standard evaluation set to run through the concept normalizaton pipeline to evaluate the performance of concept normalization on the gold standard concept mentions.
+This includes running OpenNMT for all ontologies, calculating the exact match on concept ID level and character concept ID level, and doing the same thing for the experimental runs.
+This also calculates the metrics for ConceptMapper (the baseline model).

+	a.
+Inputs: a list of PMC articles to evaluate, many file paths including but not limited to the gold standard evaluation set, the output path, and the predicted path, a list of the ontologies of interest, a list of the experiments to run, the model names, ConceptMapper file paths

+	b.
+Outputs: all files with "concept_normalization_results_summary" included in the filename, including a file for the full run, each experiment, and ConceptMapper

+3. 0_craft_run_merge_docker_eval_results.sh: Merge all the results from the Docker evaluation per ontology per algorithm to all together per algorithm and fully together with just F1 scores

+	a.
+Inputs: a list of the ontologies of interest, the file path to the output path, and a list of the span detection algorithms of interest

+	b.
+Outputs: all files with "full_craft_docker_results" included in the filename, including a file for each algorithm with all metrics and then overall for both the core and core+extensions sets with F1 score only

 ### Models